timmisset/omt-odt-plugin/src/main/java/com/misset/opp/odt/README.md

 # ODT

 The ODT language is a domain specific language that uses an ontology to resolve information.
-It uses the OppModel class to get ontology information and uses basic subject-predicate-object inquiries to determine possible outcomes, valid inputs etc.
+It uses the OntologyModel class to get ontology information and uses basic subject-predicate-object inquiries to determine possible outcomes, valid inputs etc.

 ## Ontology types

-The OppModel (since version 5 of the plugin) makes a clear distinction between an ontology Class and Instance/Individual.
+The OntologyModel (since version 5 of the plugin) makes a clear distinction between an ontology Class and Instance/Individual.
 This makes it possible to get more specific type validation so that no classes are provided by accident when an instance is required.